Cevide 2

 • 94.
 24.If an agreement term is understood differently by each party, which interpretation should prevail?

-B) The interpretation most favorable to the party for whom the provision was made.
+B) The interpretation most beneficial to the party in breach of the agreement.

 • 95.
 What are the four conditions required for a litigant to produce evidence in court?